icewall905/image-tagger/README.md

 - 🖥️ Cross-platform support (macOS and Linux)
 - 📂 Recursive directory processing
 - 📊 Detailed logging and progress tracking
+- 🌐 Modern web interface for folder management, browsing, and searching
+- 📱 Responsive Bootstrap-based UI that works on desktop and mobile
+- 🗄️ SQLite database for efficient image organization
+- 📂 Automatic folder watching for new images

 ## Prerequisites